The best places for an authentic neapolitan pizza in Rome

 Sorbillo

-Also a well known spot, as it is located very central, just near the Spanish steps and Via del Corso.
+Also, a well-known spot, as it is located very central, just near the Spanish steps and Via del Corso.
 They serve amazing authentic Neapolitan pizza.
 They don't take reservations so show up early during peak hours.

 Sbanco